Exporting Kubernetes availability monitor metrics¶

 Kavmon integrates with the OpenTelemetry standard to export metrics.
 The metrics are sent as gauges with labels that describe the check being performed.
 This allows for flexible collection, aggregation, and visualization in your monitoring system.

-Kavmon will automatically send metrics when OpenTelemetry is enabled for the DataRobot namespace.
+Kavmon automatically sends metrics when OpenTelemetry is enabled for the DataRobot namespace.
 For details on enabling and configuring OpenTelemetry, see the Observability with OpenTelemetry section.

-You can configure additional custom labels to be attached to all Kavmon metrics by setting the AM_OTEL_LABELS environment variable.
+You can configure additional custom labels to attach to all Kavmon OTel metrics by setting the AM_OTEL_LABELS environment variable.
 This accepts a JSON object with key-value pairs:

 core: